Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 Since the JSON skeleton is the core of this customization, particular attention is reccomended while componing the skeleton.  <br />
   - Additional rules to JSON composing:
     - Select the *String* type to write string
-    - Select the *Nested Object* type to open a nested object **THAT NEEDS TO BE COMPLETED FIELD BY FIELD**
+    - Select the *Nested Object* type to open a nested object **That needs to be completed field by field**
     - Select the *Other Field* type to write Integers, Floats, Lists, Dictionaries, Completed Nested "JSONS"
     - The total number of fields inserted (summing every nested field) have to match the total number of values produced by your pyspark algorithm
 - In you pyspark job import the receiver library